ryansheehy0/Neo-C/Readme.md

 ### [Ranges](#neo-c)
 It is common to perform an action with a range of inputs, such as all lowercase characters, uppercase characters, or digits.
 Therefore, you can use `...` in match statements to automatically create a range of cases.
-- This only works for char or int literals

 ```C++
 // Neo-C